bZxNetwork/bzx.network_website/collections/_posts/2020-01-23-bzx-going-to-denver.markdown

 ## Getting In Touch

-If you have any questions, please [visit us on Telegram](https://t.me/b0xNet) and feel free to send a private message to  Tom Bean (@tcb101) with any code-related inquiries.
+If you have any questions, please [visit us on Telegram](https://t.me/b0xNet) and feel free to send a private message to  Tom Bean (@TOMbZx) with any code-related inquiries.

 Hackers interested in learning more about Fulcrum, Torque, and the bZx Protocol can refer to the following resources: